Mardi Himal Trek

 • All ground transfers in private/sharing vehicles as per availability, for every itinerary

-• One highly experienced, helpful and friendly guide, and his food, accommodation, salary, equipment, and accidental insurance.
+• One highly experienced, helpful, and friendly guide, and his food, accommodation, salary, equipment, and accidental insurance.

-• Dry fruits along the trek and tea/coffee break during the trek.
+• Fresh/Dry fruits along the trek.

 WHAT'S EXCLUDED